imagineLife/big-site/content/mongo/data-modeling/schema-design-patterns.md

 ## Computed

+**Never re-compute what you can pre-compute**.
+Optimize when reads are more common than writes.
+Compute-on-write is less work than compute-on-read.

 Similar to a view, but including computational results inside the related document.
 Example: for each write, we are doing MANY MANY reads.
 Might be doing the SAME calculations OVER and OVER on read.